socialally/xdr/doc/md/api.md

 * `status` The HTTP response status code.
 * `data` The response data, if the type is `jsonp` or `json` this will be the decoded javascript object.
-* `xhr` A reference to the transport instance use for the request.
+* `xhr` A reference to the transport instance used for the request.
 * `headers` An object containing response headers, will be `null` when response headers are not available.
 * `error` An `Error` instance or `null` if no error occurred.